AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/05_SPARK.rst

 This will verify that if the value of :ada:`Initialize` is true, then :ada:`A` and :ada:`B` have to be different.
-Note that verifications are inserted at certain points in the program, such as parameter passing,  assignments, conversion or qualification.
-But not on expression computation.
+Note that verifications are inserted at certain points in the program, such as parameter passing,  assignments, conversion or qualification, but not on expression computation.
 Also, the predicate of a type will not be checked when modifying its subcomponents (which allows to do an update in steps).
 This can lead to some delayed detection that can be surprising at first glance.
 For example: